-Description The subjects comprise a two storey mid terraced house in a row of similar 2 3331, p.1311 properties.
-Accommodation GROUND FLOOR Entrance Hallway, Lounge/Kitchen and Conservatory.
-FIRST FLOOR Landing, Two Bedrooms and Shower Room.
-Gross internal floor area (m2) 80 m2 or thereby.
-Neighbourhood and location Lying close to the centre of Lochgelly, the subjects are contained within a well established Local Authority built residential area, where many of the neighbouring properties are now privately owned.
+Description The subjects comprise a two storey detached villa.
+Accommodation GROUND FLOOR Entrance Hallway, Lounge, Dining Room, Family Room, Kitchen, Rear Vestibule and WC.
+FIRST FLOOR Landing, Three Bedrooms and Bathroom.
+Gross internal floor area (m2) 98 m2 or thereby.
+Neighbourhood and location Lying to the South-East of Dunfermline city centre, the subjects are contained within a popular private residential area, where neighbouring properties are of a mixed style and type.
 All essential retail/educational/leisure facilities are available within a short walk, and there are regular bus services nearby.
-Age Approximately 70 years.
+Age Approximately 55 years.
 Weather Dry and bright.
 The report should be read in this context.
-Chimney stacks The chimney stack is of brick/roughcast construction, protected by metal flashings.
+Chimney stacks The chimney stack is of brick construction, protected by metal flashings.
 Visually inspected with the aid of binoculars where required.